commercetools/merchant-center-application-kit/components/inject-reducer/README.md

 This component does not yet work since the corresponding reducer injection function in the store is missing.
-This is how the store's `injectReducer` funciton should look like to make this component work:
+This is how the store's `injectReducer` function should look like to make this component work:

 ```js
 import createPluginReducer from './utils/plugins/create-reducer';